 The outer ear is a flap of cartilage covered by skin.
 The outer ear funnels sound through the external (outer) ear canal to the middle ear.

-The eardrum is a tiny piece of membrane, almost like skin stretched very thin.
+The eardrum is a tiny membrane, almost like skin stretched very thin.
 The eardrum moves backwards and forwards in response to sound waves.

 The vibrations of the middle ear cause tiny bones in the middle ear to vibrate.
 These bones are called the malleus, the incus and the stapes.